Learning Outcomes

 This article has covered the following key knowledge points:

-- The business records exception allows certain records to be admitted despite the hearsay rule.
+- The business records exception allows certain records to be admitted despite the hearsay rule when FRE 803(6) requirements are satisfied.

-- Records prepared for litigation or based on outsider information are generally inadmissible.
+- Records prepared primarily for litigation, or based on outsider information with no business duty, generally do not qualify as business records for their truth.

 Key Terms and Concepts